ilovesoup/homework_template/README.md

 Evaluation process has a dummy implementation in com.pingcap.homework.dummy package.

+Your work has two parts:
+1. Analyze why why this piece of code is slow and inefficient.
+Provide an report with evidence (for example, CPU efficiency, cache locality, branch miss or GC pause and etc) and reasoning.
-Your work is to optimize (reimplement) those dummy classes: make it as fast as you can.
+2. According to your analysis, optimize (reimplement) those dummy classes: make it as fast as you can.
 You might change RowData implementation for better speed; you might optimize evaluator for more effective calculation; you might change whatever you see fit.
 But, you cannot assume expression to calculate and the schema of rows are static (schemas are the same for all rows in a single test but might change between tests) and hardcoded.